Braised Chicken Adobo (Adobong Manok)

 Growing up, my mom had these super sweet Filipino coworkers who, for some reason, enjoyed making me Filipino dishes.
 That’s why I grew up eating pancit, lumpia, and this dish chicken adobo.
 I was brought back to those moments while watching the show Selena & Chef during quarantine.
 Seeing Selena make this dish with Jordan Andino made me want to make it myself.
 It is also one of the simplest dishes to make with less than 10 ingredients.
 This recipe is my version of chicken adobo.

-There are many variations of adobo across the Philippines.
-All kinds of proteins from fish to chicken to pork are used.
-Some have coconut milk like in this one from my friend Rezel.
-Other ingredients that can be included are sugar, turmeric, and atsuete oil.
-The flavor profile of a properly cooked adobo is tangy, sweet, and salty.
+Adobo is a cooking method used in the Philippines.
+It involves braising protein in a liquid composed of vinegar, soy sauce, peppercorns, and garlic which gives food the flavor profile of tangy, sweet, and salty.
 My version of the braising liquid includes garlic, soy sauce, oyster sauce, vinegar, brown sugar, bay leaves and peppercorns.
 I personally like the addition of brown sugar to balance out the intense umami and salty flavors of the soy sauce and oyster sauce.

-Ingredients, Substitutions & Adjustments
+Key Ingredients, Substitutions & Adjustments

 These substitutions and adjustments are based on my own preferences and on this recipe.